posted byShotaro Nabeya29/06/2020

 You can play games, feed them their favorite doggy food, or even give them extra cuddle time.

-If you don’t have time, a great way to occupy your dog for a while is to stuff peanut butter or another yummy treat into a KONG toy and freezing it, your dog will be busy for a while!
+If you don’t have time, a great way to occupy your dog for a while is to stuff peanut butter or another yummy treat into a treat dispenser toy and freezing it, your dog will be busy for a while!

-For the 4th of July, we recommend stones with calming energy such as Howlite, Chevron Amethyst, Black Obsidian, or Rose Quartz.
+For the 4th of July, we recommend stones with calming energy such as Clear Quartz, Howlite, Smoky Quartz, Sodalite, Chevron Amethyst, Tourmaline Quartz, Black Obsidian, Green Aventurine or Rose Quartz.